DevMountain/DevMtn-CSS-Store/README.md

 ## Step 1 - The Header
 ![png](https://github.com/devlemire/DevMtn-CSS-Store/blob/master/readme/2.png "Unfinished Template")
-Need a sharper image? ( Right-click -> Open Image in New Tab )
 #### Summary
 Yuck!
 What an ugly template!
 Think about this site from a user's perspective, would you take this website seriously?
 UI is extremely important, sometimes even more important than the functionality of the website.
 Today we are going to go over positioning, flexbox, and the box model so that we can achieve the final design.
 To begin we are going to look at the title section using flexbox and positioning.
 #### Detail